masaponto/ofls-bot/README.md

 ## And more ...
 If you want use ofls-shift as slack bot.
-I recomend you to use [kame_bot](https://github.com/masaponto/kamebot)
+You can use [kame_bot](https://github.com/masaponto/kamebot)
 The sample is as follows
 [ofls_bot](https://gist.github.com/masaponto/7057bd59d07a236b463299c08fd616c5)